wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-sso/includes/5-exercise-tabs-sso.md

 ## Explore the initial project

 Let's explore a few parts of the project created by the Yeoman Generator for Microsoft Teams in Visual Studio Code.

-The initial project actually contains two separate web applications that you'll use:

 ![Screenshot of the custom Teams app project](../media/05-vs-code-create-project-01.png)